-The terms, exercise price and number of Common Shares covered by each option as well as the vesting periods of such options are determined by the Corporate Governance Committee at the time the options are granted.
-However, the Equity Compensation Plan for options granted prior to July 31, 2007 provided that the exercise price may not be less than the closing price of the Common Shares on the TSX on the business day immediately preceding the date of grant.
-For options granted thereafter, the Equity Compensation Plan provides that the exercise price may not be less than the weighted average market price for the five trading days immediately preceding the date of grant.
-Options granted under the Equity Compensation Plan may not be assigned, and expire ten years from the date of grant.
+The terms, exercise price and number of Common Shares covered by each option, as well as the vesting periods of such options, are determined by the Corporate Governance Committee at the time the options are granted.
+The Equity Compensation Plan for options granted prior to July 31, 2007 provided that the exercise price may not be less than the closing price of the Common Shares on the TSX on the business day immediately preceding the date of grant.
+For options granted thereafter, the Equity Compensation Plan provides that the exercise price may not be less than the volume weighted average trading price for the five trading days immediately preceding the date of grant.
+Options granted under the Equity Compensation Plan may not be assigned, and expire ten years from the date of grant, provided that should the expiration date for an option fall within a blackout period or within nine business days following the expiration of a blackout period, such expiration date shall be automatically extended to the tenth business day after the end of the blackout period.
 The maximum number of Common Shares which may be optioned in favour of any single individual shall not exceed 5% of the total number of outstanding Common Shares.
 The maximum number of Common Shares which may be issuable at any time to insiders of the Company shall not exceed 10% of the total number of outstanding Common Shares at such time.
 Moreover, the maximum number of Common Shares issued to insiders of the Company within any one-year period shall not exceed 10% of the total number of outstanding Common Shares at such time.